SAP-samples/teched2023-AI266/exercises/ex1/README.md

 5. Create a Configuration for your Serving Executable
 6. Serve the model as a web service

-In this hands on lab we will not go through all the above steps.

 Disclaimer: Please note, certain steps pertaining to the onboarding process have been pre-emptively completed for your convenience.
 For a more detailed understanding of the onboarding process, please refer to our [help guide](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/initial-setup)